(A) "Adult residing in the home" means any person eighteen years of age or older who is a resident in the home.

 (R) "In-Home Aide (IHA)" means a person who does not reside with the child but provides child care to a child in the child's own home.

-(S) "Limited certification" means certification of either of the providers described below who meet the standards for limited certification in accordance with Chapter 5101:2-14 of the Administrative Code.
+(S) "Limited certification" means certification of either of the following providers who meet the standards for limited certification in accordance with Chapter 5101:2-14 of the Administrative Code.
 Publicly funded child care may only be provided in a child's own home by an in-home aide.

 (1) A type B home provider or in-home aide who is an adult and who provides child care services for eligible children who are great-grandchildren, grandchildren, nieces, nephews or siblings of the provider, or whose caretaker is a grandchild, child, niece, nephew or sibling of the provider.
 The type B home provider can care for children of more than one family, not to exceed six children, when all the children are related to the provider as described above; or